What is a Letter of Administration?

 - The court asks you for more information

 The court might send you a 'requisition letter' if they find a problem with your application.
 If this happens, you might need to re-file a form or file another affidavit to fix the problem.
-If you can't give the court what they need they won’t give you the grant.
+If you can't give the court what they need they won’t give you the grant of Letter of Administration.

 Most importantly, if you do not understand the court's questions or you aren't sure how to respond properly, it’s time to ask for a bit of guidance from a professional.